Revival-Media/Revival-Media-Theme/README.md

 [Gutenberg Starter Theme Blocks](https://github.com/WordPress/theme-experiments/tree/master/gutenberg-starter-theme-blocks), [Varia](https://github.com/Automattic/themes/tree/trunk/varia) and others), you can also learn about [block themes development](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/) (take a look at [Theme Experiments](https://github.com/WordPress/theme-experiments)).
-Esqueleto is a regular theme designed to be used by power users and developers who do have the need to create themes by directly working with php, javascript, sass, css, node scripts and other advanced tools.**
+Revival Media is a regular theme designed to be used by power users and developers who do have the need to create themes by directly working with php, javascript, sass, css, node scripts and other advanced tools.**